PESTILLILAB/PESTILLILAB.github.io/content/positions/_index.md

     content: |
          Interested candidates should send their CV and cover letter to Dr. Pestilli (pestilli@utexas.edu) and Melanie Collier (mcollie@utexas.edu)

-post_doc:
+infrastructure_software_engineer:
     enable: true
     partial: single_text
-    title: Post Doc
+    title: Infrastructure Software Engineer
-    subtitle: Join Our Innovative Project at UT Austin!
+    subtitle: Join Our Engineering Team!
     content: |
-        We’re seeking an enthusiastic postdoc or data scientist with expertise in neuroimaging or computer science to join the Pestilli Lab on a Wellcome Trust-funded project.
-The role involves developing an International Data Governance Framework (IDGF) for brain & health data and leading related scientific publications <a href='https://bridge.incf.org/'>Learn more</a>.
+        We’re seeking an enthusiastic software engineer with expertise in database management systems and cloud platforms to join the Pestilli Lab.
+The role involves implementing scalable and efficient database solutions to handle large volumes of neuroscience data. <a href='https://utaustin.wd1.myworkdayjobs.com/UTstaff/job/UT-MAIN-CAMPUS/Infrastructure-Software-Engineer--Pestilli-Lab_R_00035131'>Learn more</a>.

-        To apply, please send an email to  Dr. Pestilli (pestilli@utexas.edu) and Melanie Collier (mcollie@utexas.edu), using the subject line "International Data Governance Framework (IDGF)".
-Include a cover letter expressing your interest in the project, your CV, and a research statement.
 ---